Ghosts in Mexican culture: La Planchada

+Alternate names for the figure include La Enfermera Fantasma (“The Phantom Nurse”) and La Dama de Blanco (“The Lady in White”).
+Regional variants of the story emphasize either Eulalia’s personal tragedy or her symbolic role as an idealized caregiver.

+Sightings of La Planchada are reported across Mexico, with frequent accounts from hospitals in Mexico City, such as Hospital Juárez and the Iztapalapa Children’s Hospital.
+Reports typically describe patients receiving care—such as being repositioned, comforted, or having vital signs checked—from a nurse who does not appear on shift records.
+When staff arrive, the tasks are often already completed.

+Some stories include brief spoken interactions, such as whispered reassurances or instructions.
+A widely circulated account from 2006, described by physician Ulises Nava, involves a patient in the State of Mexico who claimed to have been visited by a nurse not employed at the facility.

+Folklorists and scholars often interpret La Planchada as a symbol of idealized nursing devotion and the moral weight of caregiving.
+The legend has been described as reflecting anxieties surrounding hospital care, institutional trust, and the consequences of medical error.

+Skeptical interpretations suggest that reported sightings may arise from exhaustion among hospital workers, patients’ fear or confusion, or misidentifications of uniformed staff.

+The story of La Planchada is commonly retold during Día de los Muertos celebrations, at family gatherings, and at folklore festivals throughout Mexico.
+She frequently appears in ghost story collections, radio programs, and television segments focusing on regional legends.

+The figure continues to serve as a cultural symbol of compassion, vigilance, and redemption within healthcare settings.

 Vanishing hitchhiker

 In the Mexican version of the Vanishing hitchhiker urban legend, the hitchhiker is a beautiful woman, who chats with a stranger in a taxi.
 When she leaves as a normal person she leaves her address.
 When the person tries to reach the woman at her home, he is informed the woman is dead and that it is also the anniversary of her death.

 Cemetery hauntings

 Often there are ghost legends associated with the older cemeteries.
 For example, the Panteón de Belén (also Santa Paula Cemetery), a historical cemetery located in Guadalajara, Mexico, is the site of legends and night tours.
 The cemetery was opened in 1848 and it was formally closed in 1896.
 Legends that are part of the local folklore include the Vampire, The Pirate, The Lovers, The Monk, The Child Afraid of the Dark, The Story of José Cuervo, The Nun and many more.

-Poster for the film El Charro Negro (1940), based on the popular legend of the Charro Negro.